peaBerberian/wasp-hls/doc/API/Audio_Track_Selection/getAudioTrackList.md

   indicating the maximum number of independent and simultaneous audio channels present in any media data in that audio track.

-  For example, an AC-3 5.1 Rendition would have a CHANNELS="6" attribute.
+  For example, an AC-3 5.1 Rendition would have a `channels` attribute set to `6`.

 That list of audio tracks is known once the `audioTrackListUpdate` [event](../Player_Events.md) is sent for the currently-loaded content, which